James P. Nichols: Education

 Nichols' involvement in the recording industry began in 1973 when after studying recording at The New School for Social Research, he obtained an Assistant Engineer position at A1 Studios in New York City, where he worked for two years under Herb Abramson, one of the founders of Atlantic Records.
 He then moved on in 1975, to Sound Mixers, which was primarily a jingle studio recording Burger King and Volkswagen 30 second spots in the day and dance records at night.
 He then worked for Electric Lady Studios where most notably he assisted, engineered, and performed with The Clash on the Sandinista! album.
 He is credited under the alias "J. P. Nicholson".

 He continued his education enrolling at New York Technical College studying Electronics for Communications, Prototype Fabrications and Microprocessors.
 After graduation, he rekindled old associations in the industry and landed a job at A&R Studios home of Phil Ramone in 1980.
 Encouraged to record, one of his "Weekend Album Projects" was the first Boogie Down Productions LP on B-Boy Records with Scott La Rock and KRS-One.
 The single "The Bridge Is Over" remains par for Rap Hip-Hop’s historical course.

 A&R Studios is also where he gained his first experiences in music/film engineering and lockup.
-In 1982 he went to work as a systems prototype fabricator with TimeLine Inc. headed by Gerry Block, formerly studio head for Sigma Sound Studios in New York.
+In 1982 he went to work as a systems prototype fabricator with TimeLine Inc. headed by Gerry Block, formerly studio head for Sigma Sound Studios in New York City.
 There he built the first working prototype and proceeding first line of The Lynx Time Code Module, a staple device in studios worldwide.